 Here is where it all happens.
-Personally, I want a cheese that has both great flavor and great melting characteristics.
-If I could only choose one, I’d probably choose Tillamook® Medium Cheddar.
-I’d slice it 1/8” thick and put on two layers edge to edge.
-Having said that, my perfect G.C.S. uses three cheeses.
+You want a cheese that has both great flavor and great melting characteristics.
+So, we highly recommend Tillamook® Medium Cheddar.
+Slice it 1/8” thick and put on two layers edge to edge.
+Having said that, the perfect G.C.S. uses three cheeses.
 In order, top to bottom, they are: Tillamook Cheddar + Colby Jack +Aged Gouda.
-The star here, believe it or not, is the Colby Jack, which in my sandwich is 50% of the middle, with thin slices of the other two on both sides.
-All totaled, the amount of cheese in my sandwich is about the thickness of a pencil (about ¼”), no more.
-The reason I use Colby Jack in this sandwich is that while it lacks just a bit in chest flavor, it gives me the perfect stringy chewiness that I love.
+The star here, believe it or not, is the Colby Jack, which in any sandwich is 50% of the middle, with thin slices of the other two on both sides.
+All totaled, the amount of cheese in a sandwich is about the thickness of a pencil (about ¼”), no more.
+The reason we use Colby Jack in this sandwich is that while it lacks just a bit in chest flavor, it gives us the perfect stringy chewiness that you love.
 One last tip: if you allow your cheese to warm to room temperature before putting it in your sandwich, when you griddle your sandwich, it will melt perfectly.

 It’s preferable to use a heavy-bottomed skillet, one that’s set on medium-low heat (about 300 F).
 This will allow the bread to brown and crisp up slowly and evenly while allowing the cheese to melt just right.
 Too hot a temperature and the bread is burnt before the cheese is melted.
 Too low and the cheese is melted before the bread is browned and crispy.
 300 F is the grilled cheese’s Goldilocks Zone.

-While my perfect grilled cheese is just that, every once in a while, it’s ok to add in some extras.
-Some of my favorites are shaved honey ham, crisp bacon or thinly sliced Campari tomatoes, with freshly torn basil leaves.
+While our perfect grilled cheese is just that, every once in a while, it’s ok to add in some extras.
+Some favorites are shaved honey ham, crisp bacon or thinly sliced Campari tomatoes, with freshly torn basil leaves.

-Finding YOUR perfect grilled cheese sandwich is a project well worth the journey, and as every journey begins with a first step, I recommend your first step be through the front door of Nino’s.
-Our cheese experts will point you toward my favorites or help you find a new favorite of your own.
-I might also suggest you pair it with Nino’s own homemade Tomato Basil Soup.
+Finding YOUR perfect grilled cheese sandwich is a project well worth the journey, and as every journey begins with a first step, we recommend your first step be through the front door of Nino’s.
+Our cheese experts will point you toward favorites or help you find a new favorite of your own.
+We might also suggest you pair it with Nino’s own homemade Tomato Basil Soup.